 Research and innovation supported under this destination should contribute to the following expected impact, set out in the strategic plan impact summary for the Health Cluster: “people's living and working environments are health-promoting and sustainable thanks to a better understanding of the environmental, occupational, social, sex and gender-related, and economic determinants of health”.

 The environment we live and work in is a major determinant of our health and wellbeing and climate change acts as a risk multiplier, exacerbating the health effects of environmental stressors, increasing the incidence of non-communicable diseases, mental health conditions, and infectious diseases, particularly for vulnerable populations.
 The climatic crisis is a health crisis with impacts at the global level.
-Across Europe, the fast warming continent, heat and floods have caused devastating human and economic impact in recent years. .
+Across Europe, the fastest-warming continent, heat and floods have caused devastating human and economic impact in recent years.
 In 2025, the European Commission published a Strategic Research and Innovation Agenda on Health and Climate Change, providing a forward-looking overview of the current and emerging research needs and gaps in the field.
 This agenda informs the focus and objectives of this destination, aligning with the Commission's Political Guidelines 2024-2029, which emphasise the need to step up work on preventive health, climate resilience, adaptation, preparedness, and the green transition, while promoting circularity.

-In this work programme part, Destination "Living and working in a health-promoting environment" focuses on understanding and addressing the impacts of climate change on human health, increasing climate adaptation and resilience and reducing the health sector's contribution to climate change The results will support the EU Strategy on Adaptation to Climate change, the European Climate Adaptation Plan (thematic window on health) and the European Climate Risk Assessment by enhancing understanding of health risks and informing prevention, adaptation, and mitigation actions for populations and healthcare systems.Strong collaborations across sectors and with other Horizon Europe Clusters dealing with issues such as agriculture, food, environment, climate, biodiversity, mobility, security, urban planning, social inclusion and gender will be needed to ensure that maximal societal benefits are reached.
+In this work programme part, Destination "Living and working in a health-promoting environment" focuses on understanding and addressing the impacts of climate change on human health, increasing climate adaptation and resilience and reducing the health sector's contribution to climate change The results will support the EU Strategy on Adaptation to Climate change, the European Climate Adaptation Plan (thematic window on health) and the European Climate Risk Assessment by enhancing understanding of health risks and informing prevention, adaptation, and mitigation actions for populations and healthcare systems.
+Moreover, this destination aims to identify and amplify the co-benefits of climate action for health outcomes.
+This integrated approach recognizes that climate mitigation measures can simultaneously deliver significant health benefits, creating positive feedback loops between climate protection and public health.
+Strong collaborations across sectors and with other Horizon Europe Clusters dealing with issues such as agriculture, food, environment, climate, biodiversity, mobility, security, urban planning, social inclusion and gender will be needed to ensure that maximal societal benefits are reached.
 In view of increasing the impact of EU investments under Horizon Europe, the European Commission welcomes and supports cooperation between EU-funded projects to enable cross-fertilisation and create synergies.
 This could range from networking to joint activities such as the participation in joint workshops, the exchange of knowledge, development and adoption of best practices, or joint communication activities.
 All topics are open to international collaboration to address global climate and health challenges.

 Expected impacts: